mosip/documentation/docs/user-guide.md

 ![CTK Landing Page1](\_images/ctk-landing-page1.png)

-Also, it highlights some of CTK's powerful features, like its pre-built test cases, validations, and detailed reporting.
+Additionally, it showcases several robust features of CTK, including its pre-defined test cases, validation mechanisms, and comprehensive reporting.

 ![CTK Landing Page2](\_images/ctk-landing-page2.png)

-The landing page provides information about the SBI, Android SBI, SDK, and ABIS specifications.
-Additionally, partners can download the compliance toolkit APK by selecting the download option.
+The landing page offers details about the SBI, Android SBI, SDK, and ABIS specifications.
+Furthermore, partners have the option to download the compliance toolkit APK by choosing the download button.

 ![CTK Landing Page3](\_images/ctk-landing-page3.png)